14-Day Food Itinerary for New Zealand

 - Taste and tour The Spirits Workshop Distillery.

-Find out more about our top picks in the 10 Best Accommodations in Christchurch for Foodies.
+Find out more about our top picks in the 20 Best Hotels in Christchurch.

 Day 9 – Christchurch to Oamaru

-Once you reach Oamaru, you are spoiled for choice with foodie experiences between a cheese factory tour (see on Viator and Tripadvisor), artisan goodies in the Victorian Precinct, a confectionary factory and, yes, another wine region!
+Once you reach Oamaru, you are spoiled for choice with foodie experiences between a cheese factory tour, artisan goodies in the Victorian Precinct, a confectionary factory and, yes, another wine region!

 We’ll go over the food tours and experiences tomorrow.
-Until then, our dining recommendations include Cucina for their artful plates of Italian and South American cuisine and the Riverstone Kitchen which grows its own produce on-site.
-See The Foodie Guide to Oamaru for more recommendations.
+Until then, our dining recommendations include Cucina for its artful plates of Italian and South American cuisine and the Riverstone Kitchen which grows its own produce on-site.
+See The Food Guide to Oamaru for more recommendations.

 - Brydone Hotel Oamaru